zaaarf/lillero-processor/README.md

 FieldProxy fieldName;
 ```

 This is the simplest case.
 This finder will match any field named `fieldName` within the class `SomeClass`.
-If the class is unspecified, the one contained within `@Patch` is used instead.
-You may overrule the field name by adding `name = "actualName"` to your `@Find` annotation.

 ```java
 @Find(SomeClass.class)